Konna Koi no Hanashi: Episode 4

+The man from Harashima Enterprises tries to use the reason that Konosuke along with other factory worker rushes out of work to find Shinpei as an excuse to fire them all in order to go through the process for closing the factory; however, after listening the excuse, instead of agreeing with the man's idea and suggestion, Harashima goes furious and berates the man for his inhumanity.
+However, much of the factory employees are still refused with the closing plan of the factory by Harashima group, including the president of the factory which later on confronted Harashima.
 The president of the factory dies after meeting the wrath of Harashima.
 As a result, Konosuke goes to see him and finds out who Harashima really is.
 Meanwhile, in Harashima's other life, he is overjoyed to see Kaori and even more thrilled that she has forgiven him.
 Mayako witnesses this and starts to worry that Harashima is having an affair.

 Episode 5

 Misao catches on to Kaori and Harashima's secret "affair" and confides in Konosuke her concerns.
 Meanwhile, "Sensei" confides in Harashima that people from Harashima Enterprises had approached him with an offer to save 10 of the workers at the factory.
 Konosuke realises Harashima's will never change and he tells him he must never go near Kaori again.